MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-private-access.md

 1. Select **Add Filter** to find the information of interest (for example, User Principal Name contains UserA).

  > [!NOTE]
- > The IP Address listed in the **sourceIp** section is the public IP address of the client and not the IP Address of the Microsoft Security Service Edge Solution Network.
+ > The IP Address listed in the **sourceIp** section is the public IP address of the client and not the IP Address of the Microsoft's Security Service Edge Solution Network.

 [!INCLUDE [Public preview important note](~/global-secure-access/includes/public-preview-important-note.md)]